 |Form 4763||E-file Authorization for Business Taxes MI-8879 (OBSOLETE)|

 Michigan usually releases forms for the current tax year between January and April.
 We last updated Michigan Form 4907 from the Department of Treasury in April 2021.

 The IRS and most states require corporations to file an income tax return, with the exact filing requirements depending on the type of company.

 Sole proprietorships or disregarded entities like LLCs are filed on Schedule C (or the state equivalent) of the owner's personal income tax return, flow-through entities like S Corporations or Partnerships are generally required to file an informational return equivilent to the IRS Form 1120S or Form 1065, and full corporations must file the equivalent of federal Form 1120 (and, unlike flow-through corporations, are often subject to a corporate tax liability).

 Additional forms are available for a wide variety of specific entities and transactions including fiduciaries, nonprofits, and companies involved in other specific types of business.

 Historical Past-Year Versions of Michigan Form 4907

-We have a total of six past-year versions of Form 4907 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of seven past-year versions of Form 4907 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 4907.
 2017 Michigan Corporate Income Tax Book for Financial Institutions